 - The appeals process – Section 22.

-To view the Act online go to Victorian Legislation and Parliamentary Documents and select Victorian Law Today and enter the name of the Act.
+To view the Act online go to Victorian Legislation and select In Force Legislation, then Acts in Force and enter the name of the Act.